-BRIEF LETTER:
+TEAM BRIEF NUMBER:

-NAME OF JUDGE:
+NAME OF GRADER:

-BRIEF ATTRIBUTES CRITERIA POINTS POSSIBLE POINTS GIVEN Cover Does the cover include all proper information?
-(1) 0 - No 1 - Yes GIVEA Table of Contents Does the table list all sections in the brief in proper order and is it neatly organized?
-(2) 0.5 - Poor 1 - Acceptable 1.5 - Good 2 - Excellent Table of Authorities Are the citations sensibly arranged (separating decision by court and further separating Constitutional provisions, statutes, and secondary sources)?
-(5) 2 - Poor 3 - Acceptable 4 - Good Questions Presented Are the issues adequately described before the court?
-Are the issues phrased such that the answer naturally favors the party propounding them?
-5 - Excellent (5) 2 - Poor 3 - Acceptable 4 - Good 5 - Excellent
+BRIEF CRITERIA POINTS POINTS

+ATTRIBUTES POSSIBLE GIVEN

+(1)

+Cover Does the cover include all proper information?
+0 - No

+Cover 1 - Yes

+(3)

+Table of Does the table list all sections in the brief in proper order and is it neatly organized?
+0.75 - Poor

+Contents and is it lieatly organized?
+1.5 - Acceptable

+2.25 - Good

+3 - Excellent

+(5)

+T 11 6 Are the citations sensibly arranged (separating decision 2 - Poor

+Table of Authorities by court and further separating Constitutional 3 - Acceptable

+rutiforities provisions, statutes, and secondary sources)?
+4 - Good

+5 - Excellent

+(5)

+Overtions Are the issues adequately described before the court?
+2 - Poor

+Questions Presented Are the issues phrased such that the answer naturally favors the party propounding them?
+3 - Acceptable

+3 T T T T T T T T T T T T T T T T T T T 4 - Good

+5 - Excellent

-(5) Statement of the Case Are the essential facts stated in as favorable a way as possible without leaving out material facts?
-Is the statement accurate?
-(5) 2 - Poor 3 - Acceptable 4 - Good 5 - Excellent Summary of the Argument Does this section provide a concise and persuasive summary of the arguments in the Argument?
-(5) 2 - Poor 3 - Acceptable 4 - Good 5 - Excellent Argument Structure Is the structure logical and indicative of the issues?
-Are the arguments organized in a clear and persuasive manner?
-Do the arguments flow logically, compelling a conclusion in the writer's favor?
-Was the Argument, including both the headings and text, persuasively written?
-(15) 6 - Poor 9 - Acceptable 12 - Good 15 - Excellent Identification of Issues and Use of Authority Have the leading cases been used?
-Do the authorities support sound legal analysis?
-Have persuasive secondary authorities been used?
-Has there been an excessive reliance on secondary materials?
+(5) Are the essential facts stated in as favorable a way as 2 - Poor Statement of the possible without leaving out material facts?
+Is the 3 - Acceptable Case statement accurate?
+4 - Good 5 - Excellent (5) Cummony of the Does this section provide a concise and persuasive 2 - Poor Summary of the Argument summary of the arguments in the Argument?
+3 - Acceptable 4 - Good 5 - Excellent (15) A Is the structure logical and indicative of the issues?
+Are 6 - Poor Argument Structure the arguments organized in a clear and persuasive 9 - Acceptable manner?
+Do the arguments flow logically, compelling a 12 - Good conclusion in the writer's favor?
+Was the Argument, 15 - Excellent including both the headings and text, persuasively written?
+(30) 12 - Poor Identification of Have the leading cases been used?
+Do the 18 - Acceptable Issues and Use of authorities support sound legal analysis?
+Have 24 - Good Authority persuasive secondary authorities been used?
+Has 30 - Excellent there been an excessive reliance on secondary materials?
 Have policy arguments been developed when appropriate?
 Has the brief appropriately analyzed analogous cases?
 Have the cases and authorities been used as effectively as possible?
 Has the brief distinguished unfavorable cases and important authorities?
-(30) 12 - Poor 18 - Acceptable 24 - Good 30 - Excellent

-Overall Appearance, Style & Persuasiveness Evaluate the overall neatness of the typing and physical presentation.
-Is the brief clear and unambiguous?
-Does the brief look polished from re-drafting and re-writing?
-Has there been appropriate (not excessive) use of quotations?
+(20) Overall Evaluate the overall neatness of the typing and 8 - Poor Appearance, physical presentation.
+Is the brief clear and 12 - Acceptable Style & unambiguous?
+Does the brief look polished from re- 16 - Good Persuasiveness drafting and re-writing?
+Has there been appropriate 20 - Excellent (not excessive) use of quotations?
 Has the brief effectively used the allotted space?
-(20) 8 - Poor 12 - Acceptable 16 - Good 20 - Excellent Conclusion and Signature Does the brief contain a proper conclusion statement and signature block?
-(1) 0 - No 1 - Yes
+(1) Conclusion and Does the brief contain a proper conclusion statement and 0 - No Signature signature block?
+1 - Yes